 Comfortable, loose-fitting clothing is an absolute must when travelling to Singapore.
-Temperatures throughout the year rarely dip below 25°C and are more likely to sit around 30°C so packing clothes that aren't going to stick to you when you start sweating is a great idea.
+Temperatures throughout the year sit around 30°C and rarely dip below 25°C, so packing clothes that aren't going to stick to you when you start sweating is a great idea.

-Due to the aforementioned weather conditions, packing warm weather clothing such as shorts and t-shirts is a must.
-And not just any warm weather clothing.
+Packing warm-weather clothing such as shorts and t-shirts is a must... and not just any warm-weather clothing.
 Try to pack clothes made out of linen, cotton, or an equally lightweight fabric so that you don't feel too restricted in the heat.
 The last thing you need when you're already dealing with 30°C+ temperatures is synthetic fabric clinging to your body.

-This one's a no brainer.
-Singapore enjoys warm-hot weather all year round and even when it's overcast and cloudy, it still feels super sunny so trust us when we say your head's going to appreciate the shade a hat provides regardless of the season.
+This one's a no-brainer.
+Even when Singapore is overcast and cloudy, it still feels super sunny, so trust us when we say your head's going to appreciate the shade a hat provides regardless of the season.
 If you can, pack a hat that has neck flaps or a wide brim to keep as much of your body as possible away from the sun.

-Carrying everything you need when you're out and about and not planning on returning to your hotel room for a while can be an annoying problem.
-That is unless you pack a day bag or a backpack with you.
-Perfect for storing all the important bits and pieces (we're talking passports, reusable drink bottles, mini first aid kits, wallets, hand sanitiser, etc), a day bag or backpack allows you to pack the essentials in a comfortable and convenient way.
+If you're out and about and not planning on returning to your hotel room for a while, a daypack is perfect for storing all the important bits and pieces (we're talking passports, reusable drink bottles, mini first aid kits, wallets, hand sanitiser, etc.) in a comfortable and convenient way.

-Singapore is an urban metropolis full of fascinating things to discover and breathtaking places to explore so packing a comfortable pair of walking shoes just makes sense.
+Singapore is an urban metropolis full of fascinating things to discover, so packing a comfortable pair of walking shoes is a must.
 And when we say comfortable, we mean fully lived in.
 You don't want to be halfway through the Singapore National Gardens and start to feel a blister forming on your little toes or at the back of your heel.

 For obvious reasons, packing sunscreen (and proceeding to put it on every day before stepping outside) should be high on your priority list.
-Even on the days when it's not super sunny outside, the sun's rays can still climb as high as 9 on the UV Index so taking extra precautionary measures to keep your skin from burning (like wearing sunscreen) is a must.
+Even on the days when it's not super sunny outside, the sun's rays can still climb as high as 9 on the UV Index, so taking extra precautionary measures to keep your skin from burning is a must.

 While some seasons in Singapore are more prone to receiving rainfall than others, it's still likely you'll experience some level of rainfall while you're there.
-In some cases, this rainfall will be short and unexpected so packing a portable/foldable umbrella for such occasions will definitely go a long way in keeping you dry.
-If you travelling during the monsoonal season and you know it's going to be rainy, it's also definitely worth packing an umbrella so you can still explore this fantastic destination without getting wet.
+In some cases, this rainfall will be short and unexpected, so packing a portable/foldable umbrella for such occasions will definitely go a long way in keeping you dry.
+If you're travelling during the monsoon season and you know it's going to be rainy, an umbrella will be a lifesaver.

-While a lot has been done to rid Singapore of its Mosquito-borne diseases, it's still possible to contract viruses such as Dengue Fever and the Zika Virus so packing a bug spray or insect repellant that's been registered with the Environmental Protection Agency (EPA) is a must, especially if you're travelling to the outer regions of the island where the Singapore Zoo is located.
+While a lot has been done to rid Singapore of its Mosquito-borne diseases, it's still possible to contract viruses such as Dengue Fever and the Zika Virus.
+Packing a bug spray or insect repellant that's been registered with the Environmental Protection Agency (EPA) is a must, especially if you're travelling to the outer regions of the island where the Singapore Zoo is located.

-This one isn't a necessity if you've already packed a charger but having an extra electronic charger on standby can be super handy if you happen to misplace your original one.
-No one likes reaching for a charger when their iPhone's on 10% and realising it's not where it should be.
-In fact, it's nowhere to be seen and you have to find somewhere to purchase a new one or face the rest of your trip without your trusty communication device.
-Dark and scary times.
+This one isn't a necessity, but having an extra electronic charger on standby can be super handy if you happen to misplace your original one.
+No one likes reaching for a charger when their phone is on 10% and realising it's not where it should be.
+Having to find somewhere to purchase a new one or face the rest of your trip without your trusty communication device can be dark and scary times.